truenas/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/AdvancedReplication/ReplicationWithEncryptionSCALE.md

    {{< trueimage src="/images/SCALE/DataProtection/CreateRemoteReplicationTask.png" alt="New Remote Replication Task" id="New Remote Replication Task" >}}

    a.
 Select **On this System** on the **Source Location** dropdown list.
-      If your source is the local TrueNAS SCALE system, you must select **On a Different System** from the **Destination Location** dropdown list to do remote replication.
+      If your source is the local TrueNAS system, you must select **On a Different System** from the **Destination Location** dropdown list to do remote replication.

       If your source is a remote system, create the replication task as the root user and select **On a Different System**.
 The **Destination Location** automatically changes to **On this System**.